-The Institute of Hepatology, affiliated to Birkbeck College, University of London
+The Institute of Hepatology, London

 Founded in 1973, the Foundation for Liver Research (formerly called the Liver Research Trust) has supported research programmes into liver disease for more than thirty years including much of the early pioneering work at King’s College Hospital into liver transplantation and acute liver failure.
 Professor Roger Williams, CBE, has been the Director of Research since 1973 and continues in that role.

 In 1997 the Foundation established an Institute of Hepatology at University College London under the continuing direction of Professor Williams, in a purpose-designed three storey new building of just under 7000 square feet.
 In 2000 the Foundation purchased premises immediately behind the Institute in Huntley Street which have been refurbished as rental accommodation for students and essential workers and which will also provide much needed meeting and common room facilities for the research staff.
 In 2005 a new floor was added to the Institute with additional laboratory and office space for two new research groups.

 In 2010 the Foundation took over direct management of the Institute and now runs the Institute as an independent research facility.
 The Institute provides unparalleled opportunities for collaborative scientific programmes and research staff continue to forge links both nationally and internationally and to work with clinical colleagues in the field of liver disease.

 In June 2016 the Institute relocated to a new facility on the Denmark Hill campus of King's College Hospital as part of an agreement with Kings College London and King's College Hospital to maximise the opportunities on campus for clinical translational research into liver disease